Sendero and Esencia

 Through the unique programming and services offered to all Rancho Mission Viejo residents via “RanchLife,” fitness classes, health and wellness workshops, happy hours, club meetings and all sorts of events and activities at The Hilltop Club will be conducted to unite residents via their shared interests and abilities versus divide them by age.
 And, given its location at the pinnacle of Esencia, The Hilltop Club will feature spectacular sunrises and stunning sunsets.

 More Planned at Esencia: In addition to more residential neighborhoods, Esencia is also planned for several new amenities and facilities.
 In fact, plans are underway for The Pavilion, a multipurpose gymnasium with adaptable space for basketball, volleyball, and all sorts of cultural and social events.
 And, anticipated to open for instruction by Fall 2018 is the new Esencia K-8 school (part of the acclaimed Capistrano Unified School District).
 In addition, approximately 50 acres of commercial space has been allocated for future phases at Esencia to accommodate retail shops and services, restaurants, professional and medical offices, and more.

-Located in the heart of south Orange County, Sendero is just 2.3 miles from downtown San Juan Capistrano and approximately five miles from the coastal attractions of San Clemente and Dana Point Harbor.
-To the north of Sendero are the employment centers, shops, restaurants, and urban conveniences of Ladera Ranch, Rancho Santa Margarita and Mission Viejo.
+Located in the heart of south Orange County, Sendero and Esencia are just a few miles from downtown San Juan Capistrano and the coastal attractions of San Clemente and Dana Point Harbor.
+To the north of Sendero and Esencia are the employment centers, shops, restaurants, and urban conveniences of Ladera Ranch, Rancho Santa Margarita and Mission Viejo.
 And, to the east, are thousands of acres of forever protected ranchlands which blend into Caspers Wilderness Park and the Cleveland National Forest.